Airlines get ready for new U.S. security rules from Thursday

 U.S. authorities in June also increased security around aircraft and in passenger areas, and other places where travelers can be cleared by U.S. officials before they depart.

-A Transportation Security Administration spokeswoman Tuesday declined to discuss the specific changes but said “the United States continues to work with our partners to raise the baseline of global aviation security and keep the entire traveling public safe.”
+A Transportation Security Administration (TSA) spokeswoman declined to discuss the specific changes but said “the United States continues to work with our partners to raise the baseline of global aviation security and keep the entire traveling public safe.”

 The TSA said in July it was imposing new security rules requiring U.S. domestic airline travelers to remove all electronic items larger than mobile phones such as tablets, e-readers and video game consoles from carry-on baggage for screening.

 Reporting by David Shepardson in Washington.
-Additional reporting by Victoria Bryan in Berlin, Jamie Freed in Singapore; editing by Susan Thomas and Steve Orlofsky
+Additional reporting by Victoria Bryan in Berlin, Jamie Freed in Taipei; editing by Susan Thomas, Steve Orlofsky and Himani Sarkar